beberlei/composer-monorepo-plugin/README.md

 The `fiddler.json` files must be renamed to `monorepo.json`.

+Use v0.11.6 or lower if you don't want to break this in your project yet.

 ## Installation

 Add the composer monorepo plugin to your root composer.json with: